 Methane: A Dangerous Problem, An Easy Solution

 No one voted for dirtier air in the last election.
-But the Trump administration and anti-environment extremists in Congress made as one of its priorities an attempt to unravel the Bureau of Land Management's recently issued rule on methane pollution—a safeguard that protects tens of thousands of Americans—using the rarely-used Congressional Review Act.
+But the Trump administration and anti-environment extremists in Congress made as one of its priorities an attempt to unravel the Obama administration’s regulations on methane pollution—a safeguard that protects tens of thousands of Americans.

 What is methane?